RavDas/Petshop-App-Deployment/README.md

 ![Untitled design (2)](https://github.com/user-attachments/assets/ebc66a05-fdb5-41e4-8aa6-79b4d889ff99)

+## Project Overview

+The goal of this project is to deploy a Java-based Petshop application in a secure, scalable, and automated manner.
 We will be deploying our application in two ways, one using Docker Container and the other using K8S cluster.

+Here are the key components and tools used:

+* Jenkins: The CI/CD tool that automates the build, test, and deployment processes.
+Jenkins listens for code commits and triggers the pipeline.

+* Maven Build : Used for building the Java application.

+* Maven Compile and Test: Maven compiles the code and runs tests to verify that the application works as expected and to ensures that code changes do not introduce new bugs.

+* OWASP Dependency-Check: A tool that scans for vulnerable dependencies during the build process.

+* SonarQube: Performs static code analysis to ensure code quality and security.

+* Ansible: Manages configurations and deployment using playbooks, integrating with Docker and Kubernetes.

+* Docker: Containerizes the application for consistent environments across development, testing, and production.

+* Trivy: Scans Dfiles and Docker images for vulnerabilities to maintain secure deployments.

+* Kubernetes: Orchestrates the deployment of containerized applications, managing scaling and operations.
+Detailed Pipeline Explanation

+## Steps

 Step 1 - Create an Ubuntu(22.04) T2 Large Instance